Adnei/WSN-Class/README.md

-Some work from Wireless Sensors class
+Some work from Wireless Sensors Network class